trevorputbrese/ca-tas-workshop/TAS-Workshop-Instructions.md

     ```
 3. Observe and explore the API:
     a.  http://localhost:5180/swagger/index.html
     b.
 POST'ed data can be GET'ed because data is stored in-memory
+    c.  exit the app via `ctrl-c`
 4. Checkout branch `mysql` <br/>
     ```
     git checkout mysql